eunicemukarage1/Zomato-sales-analysis/README.md

 Understanding **customer demand and operational performance** in Zomato’s food delivery business.

 ### Research Questions
-1. How reliable is Zomato’s order fulfillment process?
+1. What does Zomato’s 99.999% completion rate indicate about their operational perfomance?
-2. What are the sales trends over time (growth, peak, decline)?
+2. What are the sales patterns emerge across different time periods, cuisine type and cities?
 3. Do sales vary by weekday/weekend, and why is there a “Weekend Paradox”?
-4. Which cuisines and cities generate the most revenue?
-5. How do restaurant ratings correlate with revenue?
+4. How do restaurant ratings correlate with actual revenue perfomance?
-6. Where should Zomato focus to increase both customer satisfaction and partner performance?
+5. Where should Zomato focus to increase both customer satisfaction and partner performance?

 ### Hypotheses
 - Orders are completed at a very high success rate (>99%).
-- Sales peak towards the end of the workweek (Friday celebrations).
-- Despite high ratings, some restaurants underperform in sales due to pricing, location, or limited visibility.
+- Sales show distinct weekly patterns with weekdays outperfoming weekends .
+- Restaurants  rating and revenue will not show a perfect  positive correlation some high-rated restaurant may have lower sales volumes.
-- Certain cuisines dominate revenue contribution (e.g., sweets, tandoor, biryani).
+- Certain cuisines type dominate revenue contribution (e.g., sweets, tandoor, biryani).

 ### Data Preparation Steps
 1. **Cleaning** – Remove null/duplicate records, validate order counts.